danrahn/PlexWeb/readme.md

 ## TODOs

 Some random ideas:
-1. Better file naming (`script.js`, really?)
-2. Better CSS management - don't shove everything into `style.css`, and avoid inlining when it makes sense
+1. Better CSS management - don't shove everything into `style.css`, and avoid inlining when it makes sense
-3. General cleanup - consistent style/comments.
+2. General cleanup - consistent style/comments.
 Shorten some functions in `script.js`
-4. Web notifications - alert the user when they log in if changes have been made since their last visit
+3. Detect subtitle usage and report in active streams